duckdb/duckdb-web/docs/guides/python/jupyter.md

 %load_ext sql
 ```

-Set configrations on jupysql to directly output data to Pandas and to simplify the output that is printed to the notebook.
+Set configurations on jupysql to directly output data to Pandas and to simplify the output that is printed to the notebook.
 ```python
 %config SqlMagic.autopandas = True
 %config SqlMagic.feedback = False